openziti-test-kitchen/instruqt-tracks/openziti-service/03-define-identities/assignment.md

   --role-attributes members
 ```

-No need to save the JWT enrollment token.
+No need to save the JWT enrollment token for this exercise.
 It will be copied to the next challenge for you.